Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Introduction

-In order to perform the analysis we needed to overcome a number of technical challenges related both to SAML itself and modeling with the Tamarin prover.
+In order to perform the analysis, we needed to overcome a number of technical challenges related both to SAML itself and modeling with the Tamarin prover.
 For example, we needed to examine various SAML implementations to identify how exactly are under-specified mechanisms implemented in practice.
 Also, we carefully model trust establishment steps to account for arbitrary complex system and trust relationships.
 Finally, we develop a novel method of modelling TLS communication with Tamarin prover since we found existing approaches unsuitable for this purpose.

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We build the first formal model of the SAML 2.0 \emph{POST/Artifact} use case.
+\paragraph*{Contributions} In summary, the contributions of this paper are as follows: \begin{itemize} \item We build the first formal model of the SAML 2.0 \emph{POST/Artifact} use case.
 The model is based on the SAML standard rather than a particular deployment, and created using the methodology developed in this paper.
-The result is a meta-model of the POST/Artifact use case, that we instantiate to eight different protocol variants. \item While the developed methodology is simple and straightforward, we consider it an independent contribution and an important first step towards comprehensively modeling and analyzing SAML Web SSO profile in its entirety. \item We give automated formal proofs of the most important security properties of the eight protocol variants including multiple authentication, secrecy and freshness properties.
-The properties hold in a general setting with an unbounded number of protocol participants and sessions, and a Dolev-Yao adversary that can corrupt arbitrary participants. \item We identify a weakness in all protocol variants --- the \emph{artifact-session confusion attack}.
-While the discovered attack does not seem to have an impact on the security of deployed systems, it highlights the necessity of closely following the SAML assertion processing rules. \item We include the Tamarin code and the scripts needed to reproduce the results as a submission artifact and plan to make the complete model publicly available upon paper publication. \end{itemize}
+The result is a meta-model of the POST/Artifact use case, that we instantiate to eight different protocol variants. \item While the developed methodology is simple and straightforward, we consider it an independent contribution and an important first step towards comprehensively modeling and analyzing SAML Web SSO profile in its entirety. \item We give automated formal proofs of the most important security properties of the eight protocol variants, including multiple authentication, secrecy and freshness properties.
+The properties hold in a general setting with an unbounded number of protocol participants and sessions, and a Dolev-Yao~\cite{dolev_yao} adversary that can compromise arbitrary participants. \item We identify a weakness in all protocol variants --- the \emph{artifact-session confusion attack}.
+While the discovered attack does not seem to have an impact on the security of deployed systems, it highlights the necessity of closely following the SAML assertion processing rules.
+We suggest a simple fix, and formally verify that it does indeed mitigate the discovered attack. \item We include the Tamarin code and the scripts~\cite{github_code_ref} needed to reproduce the results as a submission artifact, and plan to make the complete model publicly available upon paper publication. \end{itemize}